lyokha/nginx-combined-upstreams-module/README.md

 *blacklisted*.
 An upstream is set as blacklisted when it has parameter *blacklist_interval* and responded with a status listed in the *next_upstream_statuses*.
 Blacklisting state is not shared between nginx worker processes.
-The *next_upstream_statuses* directive accepts *4xx* and *5xx* statuses notation.
+The directive *next_upstream_statuses* accepts *4xx* and *5xx* statuses notation and values *error* and *timeout* to distinguish between cases when errors happen with the upstream's peer connection from those when backends send statuses *502* or *504* (values *502* and *504* refer to the both cases).
 Directive *order* currently accepts only one value *start_random* which means that starting upstreams in normal and backup cycles after worker fired up will be chosen randomly.
 Starting upstreams in further requests will be cycled in round-robin manner.
 Additionally, a modifier *per_request* is also accepted in the *order* directive: it turns off the global per-worker round-robin cycle.
 The combination of *per_request* and *start_random* makes the starting upstream in every new request be chosen randomly.

 Such a failover between *failure* statuses can be reached during a single request by feeding a special variable that starts with *upstrand_* to the